Apple and unions: Employees for One Apple

 In January 1990, following an announcement to cut employee profit sharing, workers on an internal network bulletin board system who had previously organized around affirmative action, recycling, and smoking on campus, "literally swamped" the system in protest of the changes, resulting in management walking back the changes.
 One employee compiled a list of participants in the profit sharing revolt and wrote to each of them forming a small group that soon merged with another recently formed group: the "concerned employees' league."

 The initial group of 50 workers using the name "Employees for One Apple" met in May 1990 and sought a restoration of the company's former "corporate culture," more direct communications with executives, a flattened hierarchy including distinctions and perks between management and employees, more influence over company decisions, and an "institutionalized voice" for employees.
 Management agreed to the formation of an "Employee-Executive Forum" consisting of 15 randomly selected employees, allowed to meet quarterly with management to discuss their concerns.

 In June 1991, the group, which had grown to 500 members, organized a rally outside of one of the Cupertino, California offices in protest of forthcoming mass layoff as part of the company's cost-cutting plan.
 Workers demanded executives take pay-cuts as part of the cutbacks.
 In the days following the rally, CEO John Sculley announced a 15 percent pay cut, along with other top executive pay cuts.
 The group said they were considering unionization, a stance in contrast with their original opposition to unions.
+In 1997, CEO Gil Amelio fired 4,100 workers with severance to cut costs.
+One fired worker said the company's biggest problem was mismanagement.